hills-code/visda2022-org/README.md

 **SynthWaste-aug:** Please, download 	synthwaste_aug.zip (33Gb) from
 [here](http://csr.bu.edu/ftp/recycle/visda-2022/) and extract it to `data/synthwaste-aug` (this folder contains only the augmented train set).

+Note: if you want to retrain the model on the combination of SynthWaste-aug and ZeroWaste-f, please combine the folders of ZeroWaste V1 and SynthWaste-aug to the folder `data/synthwaste_aug_zerowastev1`.

 ## Training